nextcloud/documentation/admin_manual/enterprise_file_management/files_drop.rst

 ------------------------

 Uploading files via the Files Drop app is simple.
-Open your Web browser to the share URL created by ownCloud:
+Open your Web browser to the share URL created by Nextcloud:

 .. figure:: images/files-drop-5.png
    :alt: Click to Upload File button.